What is the appeal of Mitsuba? We also introduce recipes that make use of their features!

 Mitsuba, a precious vegetable native to Japan

-The honeybee is characterized by its unique shape, which collects three small leaves to form one leaf, and its name comes from its origin.
-It is one of the few vegetables native to Japan, and many of the vegetables on the market are grown.
+Mitsuba is characterized by its unique shape, with three small leaves coming together to form one leaf, which is where its name comes from.
+It is one of the few vegetables native to Japan, and most of the ones sold in the market are cultivated

-There are several types of honeybee, each with its own unique characteristics.
+There are several types of mitsuba, each with its own unique characteristics

 Seasonality and how to choose

-• Blue beans are available all year round, but the season for cut beans is winter.
-Choose one with a fresh cut, white stems, and soft leaves.
+• Green mitsuba is available all year round, but cut mitsuba is in season in winter.
+Choose ones with fresh cut surfaces, white stems, and soft-looking leaves

-• The rooted twig is in season in early spring, and fresh ones with sharp leaves and shiny stems are also good.
+• Nemitsuba is in season in early spring, and it is best to choose fresh ones with firm leaves and shiny stems

 Nutritional value

-Mitsuba is rich in carotene and vitamin B1, making it a highly nutritious and healthy food.
+Mitsuba is rich in carotene and vitamin B1, making it a nutritious and healthy food

-This dish is a creative Isobe style dish that brings out the refreshing flavor of the honeybean and the aroma of the shiitake mushrooms.
+This is a creative seaweed-style dish that highlights the refreshing flavor of mitsuba and the fragrant aroma of shiitake mushrooms

 Ingredients (serves 4)